Ramsey expansions of metrically homogeneous graphs: Primitive 3-constrained spaces

 In this section we show a corollary to Theorem~\ref{thm:magiccompletion} proving that the completion with magic parameter $M$ has the right properties needed to define a stationary independence relation.

-As pointed out in \cite{Tent2013}, certain ``canonical'' ways of amalgamation give rise to stationary independence relations.
-We are going to show that also the opposite holds and every stationary independence relation on a homogeneous structure induces a canonical amalgamation operator.
+As pointed out in \cite{Tent2013}, certain ``canonical'' ways of amalgamation give rise to stationary independence relations, while in \cite{Muller2016} it was observed that a stationary independence relation gives rise to a well-defined notion of amalgamation with desirable properties established in Lemma 4.4 of \cite{Muller2016}.
+We are going to refine and formalise this relationship to show that every stationary independence relation on a homogeneous structure induces a canonical symmetric amalgamation operator on its age, a characterisation we use repeatedly in determining whether or not various metric graphs admit (local) stationary independence relations.
 We start with some useful observations on stationary independence relations.

 \begin{lem} Let $\ind$ be a (local) SIR.
 Then the following properties hold: \begin{enumerate} \item $\str{A} \ind_{\str{C}} \str{B} \leftrightarrow \langle \str{AC} \rangle \ind_{\str{C}} \str{B} \leftrightarrow \str{A} \ind_{\str{C}} \langle \str{BC} \rangle$, \item\emph{(Transitivity)}. $\str{A} \ind_{\str{C}} \str{B} \land \str{A} \ind_{\langle \str{BC} \rangle} \str{D} \to \str{A} \ind_{\str{C}} \str{D}$, \item $\str{A} \ind_{\str{C}} \langle \str{BD} \rangle \leftrightarrow \str{A} \ind_{\str{C}} \str{B} \land \str{A} \ind_{\langle \str{BC} \rangle} \str{D}$. \end{enumerate} \end{lem}